maxvfischer/DIY-arcade/README.md

 ![preparing lightbox 2](./images/build/preparing_lightbox_2.jpg)

 ### Spackling paste and sanding
-Before the cabinet was sent to spray painting, the final touches was made to get a nice smooth finish.
+Before the cabinet was sent to spray painting, final touches were made to get a nice smooth finish.
 Spackling paste was applied to cover up all the nails and plastic padding was used to cover up small visible mistakes made.
 When everything had dried, an electric sander was used to remove redundant spackling paste and plastic padding.
 All the edges was smoothed by manual sanding.